-The Project area is underlain by Tertiary volcanic rocks of the Quenemari Formation, specifically a thick series of crystal-lithic tuffs and andesite flows, which overlie variably deformed Lower Paleozoic to Mesozoic metasediments of the Ambo and Tarma Groups.
-The primary host of mineralization is the Chacacuzina Member of the Quenemari Formation.
-The Chacacuzina is the youngest member of the Quenemari and is comprised of a sequence of crystal-lithic and crystal-vitric-lithic tuffs.
+The Corani Project area is located within the Cordillera Oriental of the Central Andes.
+The Project area is underlain by tertiary volcanic rocks of the Quenamari Formation, specifically a thick series of crystal-lithic tuffs and andesite flows which overlie variably deformed Lower Paleozoic to Mesozoic metasediments of the Ambo and Tarma Groups.
+The primary host of mineralization is the Chacaconiza Member of the Quenamari Formation.
+The Chacaconiza is the youngest member of the Quenamari and is comprised of a sequence of crystal-lithic and crystal-vitric-lithic tuffs.
 The tuffs are widely hydrothermally altered and pervasively argillized to low-temperature clays, and are variably faulted, fractured, and brecciated.

 Mineralization at the Corani Project occurs in three distinct and separate zones: Corani Main, Corani Minas, and Corani Este, each differing slightly in character with regard to both alteration and mineral assemblages.
 In general, mineralization in outcrops throughout the Corani Project is associated with iron and manganese oxides, barite, and silica.
 Silicification is both pervasive and structurally controlled along veins.
-In drill core, the mineralization occurs in typical low to intermediate sulfidation Ag-Pb-Zn mineral assemblages.
+In drill core, the mineralization occurs in typical low to intermediate sulfidation silver-lead-zinc (Ag-Pb-Zn) mineral assemblages.
 The most abundant silver-bearing mineral is fine-grained argentian tetrahedrite or freibergite.